novaframework/nova/guides/routing.md

 ## Configuration of error-detection in route-tree

-Since Nova 0.8.0 we are using `routing_tree` as underlying data structure to handle routes. `routing_tree` utilizes a radix-like tree structure to store the routing information and can also determine if a route already exists or creates a non-deterministic behaviour.
+Since Nova 0.8.0 we are using `routing_tree` as the underlying data structure to handle routes. `routing_tree` utilizes a radix-like tree structure to store the routing information and can also determine if a route already exists or creates a non-deterministic behaviour.
 The detection is turned off as default.
-This behaviour can be turned on by setting `{use_strict_routing, true}` setting for `nova` in your `sys.config`-file.
+This behaviour can be turned on by adding `{use_strict_routing, true}` under the `nova` key in your `sys.config` file.

+> #### Important {: .tip}
+>
-*Note!* Be aware that the strict-mode is experimental and might cause false-positives, resulting in an exception when starting your application.
+> Be aware that the strict-mode is experimental and might cause false-positives, resulting in an exception when starting your application.